 - The buzzer or radio alarm can be silenced for 5 minutes by pressing the Tuning/Select/Snooze control.
 Should you wish for a longer snooze duration this can be extended.
-Pressing the control again while the radio is snoozed will set the available snooze time to 5, 10, 15 or 30 minutes.
-The snooze duration may also be chosen by rotating and then pressing the control. - 2.
-While the snooze timer is active the remaining snooze time is shown next to the flashing alarm icon on the clock display. - In order to cancel the Snooze timer while the alarm is suspended, press the On/Standby button.
+Pressing the control again while the radio is snoozed will set the available snooze time to 5, 10, 15 or 30 minutes. - 2.
+While the snooze timer is active the remaining snooze time is shown next to the flashing alarm icon on the clock display. - In order to cancel the Snooze timer while the alarm is suspended, press and release the On/Off control.
 The display will briefly show an 'Alarm Off' message.